A personal account of VacStuds and its values by its founder and director

 Such a collection of talented young people from many different countries needed more of a reason for being than just an annual get-together, I felt, and in 1985 I put to them the idea that they could form themselves into an Association that would work towards giving other, less privileged, young people the opportunity to cross frontiers.
 The Jörg Weise Association (JWA) was born.
 The JWA is a now a charitable Foundation registered in Germany, for the advancement of international understanding.
 It meets annually and has a well-organised social programme.
 Membership is no longer by means of the award of the Trophy.
 At my suggestion, the JWA will invite internationally-minded young people to join it – initially with 'Observer Status'.
 Anyone who is attracted by its international aims is able to apply for membership.

 To know more, go to the The Jörg Weise Association (JWA) web site and to its new Facebook page – even if only to see a film of IGM in 1982…

-We welcome nominations for the Scholarship in 2016 or 2017 which should be sent in confidence, and without informing the projected recipient, to Vacational Studies.
+We welcome nominations for the Scholarship in 2021 and 2022 which should be sent in confidence, and without informing the projected recipient, to Vacational Studies.
 I shall forward nominations to the Scholarship Committee of the JWA.